kyletolle/everything-piece-find/README.md

 You'll need [everything-core](https://github.com/kyletolle/everything-core)
 before you can use this.

-This adds a `#find_by_name` to `Everything::Piece`.
-This allows you to find a piece within your `everything` repo by name, instead of by the full path.
-This only works for pieces at the root of your everything repo.
+This adds finder methods to `Everything::Piece`.
+This allows you to find pieces within your `everything` repo by name, instead of by the full path.
+Check the Usage section below for details.

 ## Installation